nick-brown/ruby-interview-questions/README.md

 Q: What can't you do to instantiations of `Symbol` and `Fixnum` that you can do to all other instances of core Ruby objects?
 A: Define singleton methods on them.

-Q: What does the colon syntax do?
+Q: What does the single colon syntax do?
-A: The colon is an initializer of the class Symbol.
+A: The colon is an initializer of the class `Symbol`.

-Q: True or False: It's possible to initialize a symbol with Symbol.new
+Q: True or False: It's possible to initialize a symbol with `Symbol.new`?
 A: False

 ### Numeric